HarcourtsAcademy/grav/user/pages/06.speakers/01.inspirational-women/inspirational-women.md

 ## Harcourts Inspirational Women Speakers.
-- Every speaker will be profiled in the Harcourts Inspirational Women’s register online with their photo, contact details and  brief outline of the key messages from their presentation.
+- Every [Inspirational Women Speaker](speakers) is profiled with their photo, contact details and  brief outline of the key messages from their presentation.
-- Harcourts women looking for a mentor should view our register of Harcourts Inspirational Women
+- Harcourts women looking for a mentor should contact their local [Inspirational Women Ambassador](ambassadors)
-- Every year one speaker will be chosen from the register to speak at the annual Harcourts Inspirational Women’s event held at [Harcourts Annual Conference](http://www.harcourtsevents.com/).
+- Every year one speaker will be chosen from the register to speak at the annual Inspirational Women’s event held at [Harcourts Annual Conference](http://www.harcourtsevents.com/).
 To be chosen from so many is a significant honour.
-- Simply contact your local [Harcourts Inspirational Ambassador](ambassadors) to discuss speaking at one of our events.
+- To speak at an Inspirational Women event contact your local [Inspirational Women Ambassador](ambassadors).